Estimated reading time: 5 minutes

-Soil preparation can different things to different people.
-Sometimes people ask how big the hole should be.
-Or they want to know if they should dig the hole now or wait until they’re planting the tree later in winter.
+Or they want to know if they should dig the hole in autumn, or wait until they’re planting the tree in winter.

 People also often want to know what else should be added to the hole.
-Should they put manure, or fertiliser, or something else) in with the tree?
+Should they put manure, fertiliser, or something else in with the tree?

 All great questions, but not the topic of today’s blog.